 The fountain in front of the palace featuring a globe is a symbol of freedom.
 An important symbol for Slovakia as a country.

 Devin Castle is one of the oldest castles in Slovakia and was mentioned in written sources already in 864.
-The castle remains are situated 12 kilometers outside the city center but can easily be reached by bus or boat.
+The castle remains are situated 12 kilometers outside the city center but can easily be reached by bus or boat and is one of the most popular day trips from Bratislava after Vienna.

 The no. 29 bus to Devin Castle leaves regularly from the bus stop below the castle under the UFO Bridge.